Marianne Faithfull: 1970s

 Faithfull ended her relationship with Jagger in May 1970 after starting an affair with Anglo-Irish nobleman "Paddy" Rossmore.
-She lost custody of her son in that same year, which led to her attempting suicide.
+She lost custody of her son in that same year.
 Faithfull's personal life went into decline and her career went into a tailspin.
 She made only a few public appearances, including an October 1973 performance with David Bowie singing Sonny & Cher's "I Got You Babe".

 Faithfull lived on London's Soho streets for two years, suffering from heroin addiction and anorexia nervosa.
 Friends intervened and enrolled her in an NHS heroin-assisted treatment programme.
 She failed to control or stabilise her addiction.
 In 1971, producer Mike Leander found her on the streets and made an attempt to revive her career, producing part of her album Rich Kid Blues.
 The album was shelved until 1985.